CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.3.6 DNS server.txt

 #### APP.3.6.A18 Extended protection of zone transfers

-In order to secure more zone transfers, Transaction Signatures (TSIG) SHOULD also be used.
+In order to secure zone transfers more strongly, additional Transaction Signatures (TSIG) SHOULD be used.

 #### APP.3.6.A19 Disposal of DNS servers